stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

    * Preconditions:

-     * A suitable limit function from `Limit_family` must be defined for the given noise and strategy labels.
+     * A suitable limit function from `Limit_family` or `Limit_family_multi` must be defined for the given noise and strategy labels.
+     * The state lies in `M_35_reg` so that all observables are well defined.

 ### 8.2 Direct reuse targets

 1. Target: Q032 (quantum thermodynamics limits)

    * Reused components: `MetrologyResourceMetric_R_eff`, `MetrologyTensionFunctional_TQ35`.
-   * Why it transfers: thermodynamic limits also relate performance (for example work extraction or cooling) to resources (for example energy, coherence).
+   * Why it transfers: thermodynamic limits also relate performance, for example work extraction or cooling, to resources such as energy and coherence.
 The same structure of a resource metric, a limit function, and a tension score can be reused.
    * What changes: the observables become thermodynamic output quantities instead of parameter estimation error, and `Limit_family` is replaced by thermodynamic bound functions.
+The tension score still functions as a consistency_tension scalar in the sense of the TU Tension Scale Charter.

-2. Target: Q059 (information vs thermodynamics)
+2. Target: Q059 (information versus thermodynamics)

    * Reused components: `MetrologyResourceMetric_R_eff`, `ScalingExponentEstimator_alpha`, `MetrologyTensionFunctional_TQ35`.
    * Why it transfers: information extraction tasks have analogous tradeoffs between resources and accuracy, so the scaling and tension patterns can be reused.
-   * What changes: `error` is replaced by information loss or misclassification rates, and resource definitions may include memory and communication costs.
+   * What changes: `error` is replaced by information loss or misclassification rates, and resource definitions may include memory and communication costs besides physical energy.

 3. Target: Q123 (AI interpretability via spectral probes)

    * Reused components: `MetrologyResourceMetric_R_eff`, `ScalingExponentEstimator_alpha`.
    * Why it transfers: probing internal AI representations resembles an estimation task where probes and compute are resources and interpretability quality is the “precision”.
-   * What changes: the noise labels and limits refer to model stochasticity and approximation errors rather than physical decoherence.
+   * What changes: the noise labels and limits refer to model stochasticity and approximation errors rather than physical decoherence, but the overall structure of resource, error, limit, and scaling remains similar.

 ---